savitaanuj4/note-taking-app/README.md

 If the request is valid, return the response with the appropriate status code.
 If the request is invalid, return an error message or status code

 ## Authentication
 Authentication is required for creating, updating, and retrieving notes.
 Use the JWT token obtained after logging in to authenticate API requests.
-Include the token in the Authorization header using the "Bearer" scheme.
+Include the access token in the Authorization header using the "Bearer" scheme.